 How do I get the most out of these knuckles?

 To get the most out of the kinematics improvements, an S14/S15/R33/R34 rear subframe is suggested.
-Alternatively, the lower control arm front pivot point can be moved up 50mm, if that has been done then suggested traction rod length for this is 225mm, measuring from centre hole to centre hole.
+Alternatively, if you have an S13/R32 subframe the lower control arm front pivot point can be moved down 50mm, if that has been done then suggested traction rod length for this is 225mm, measuring from centre hole to centre hole.

 S13/R32 subframe we recommend a traction arm length of 218mm measuring from centre hole to centre hole.